-The RVISL calculator provides updated guidance for developing screening levels (SLs) or preliminary remediation goals (PRGs) for indoor radon-222, radon-220, and radon-219 that are risk- or dose-based and for showing compliance with the UMTRCA indoor radon standards for radon-222 and radon-220.
+The RVISL calculator provides updated guidance for developing SLs or PRGs for indoor Rn-222, Rn-220, and Rn-219 that are risk- or dose-based and for showing compliance with the UMTRCA indoor radon standards for Rn-222 and Rn-220.
 The RVISL, therefore, supersedes the risk assessment approach in Preliminary Remediation Goals for Radionuclides in Buildings (BPRG) electronic calculator, the dose assessment approach in ARAR Dose Compliance Concentrations Goals for Radionuclides in Buildings (BDCC) electronic calculator, and Q17 of the guidance document "Radiation Risk Assessment At CERCLA Sites: Q & A" issued on May 2014.
-Computer codes such as the RVISL, which were developed to predict potential human exposure from radon concentrations in indoor air, are based on simplified equations and assumptions and are highly imprecise for an individual house or structure.
-EPA would recommend, where possible, Regions use measurements of radon indoors rather than rely on the transport portions of the RVISL.
-In particular, testing of groundwater or soil gas is not required to demonstrate compliance with RVISL WL, pCi/L, risk, or dose targets.
+Computer codes such as the RVISL, which were developed to predict hazards from potential human exposure to radon concentrations in indoor air, are based on simplified equations and protective assumptions.
+While RVISLs may be imprecise for an individual house or structure they are protective in nature for screening a wide variety of buildings.
+EPA recommends that, where possible, Regions use measurements of radon indoors rather than rely on the transport portions of the RVISL.
+In particular, testing of groundwater or soil gas is not required to demonstrate compliance with RVISL WL, picocurie per liter (pCi/L), risk, or dose targets.

-Users should note that since background radon levels are typically outside the risk range, the RVISL calculator is likely to be used primarily for ARAR compliance.
-For example, the UMTRCA indoor radon standards 40 CFR 192.12(b)(1) and 192.41(b) were identified as likely Federal ARARs for Rn-222 and Rn-220 in Attachment A of the EPA guidance document "Establishment of Cleanup Levels for CERCLA Sites with Radioactive Contamination."
-There are some state standards expressed in pCi/l or mrem/yr that, if more stringent than the UMTRCA standards, may be selected as ARARs.
+Users should note that since background radon levels are typically outside the risk range (i.e., greater the 1× 10-4), the RVISL calculator is likely to be used primarily for ARAR compliance.
+For example, the UMTRCA indoor radon standards 40 CFR 192.12(b)(1) and 192.41(b) were identified as likely Federal ARARs for Rn-222 and Rn-220 in Attachment A of the EPA guidance document Establishment of Cleanup Levels for CERCLA Sites with Radioactive Contamination.
+There are some state standards expressed in concentrations (pCi/L) or dose (mrem/yr) that, if more stringent than the UMTRCA standards, may be selected as ARARs.

-Rn-222 is commonly refered to radon because of its parent radium-226.
-Rn-220 is commonly called thoron because of its parent thorium.
-Rn-219 is commonly called actinon because of its parent actinium.
+Rn-222 is commonly called radon because its parent is radium-226.
+Rn-220 is commonly called thoron because its parent isTh-232.
+Rn-219 is commonly called actinon because its parent is Ac-227.
 Click the decay chain link to see the decay series for Rn-222, Rn-220, and Rn-219.
+The metal groups in these images are based on Los Alamos National Laboratory literature.
 See section 2.2 of the User's Guide to learn what progeny are evaluated in this web calculator.
 More details about the decay chains can be found in the EPA's Decay Chain Tool.

 This tool is based on the Technical Guide for Assessing and Mitigating the Vapor Intrusion Pathway from Subsurface Vapor Sources to Indoor Air (June 2015).
 Vapor intrusion occurs when there is a migration of vapor-forming chemicals or radon from any subsurface source into an overlying building.
-Recognition of soil vapor intrusion to buildings and other enclosed spaces occurred in the 1980s with concerns over radon intrusion.
+Recognition of soil vapor intrusion to buildings and other enclosed spaces began in the 1980s with concerns over radon intrusion.
 Subsequently, there was an increasing awareness that anthropogenic chemicals (e.g., petroleum hydrocarbons and chlorinated solvents) in soil, groundwater, and sewers and drainlines could also pose threats to indoor air quality via the vapor intrusion pathway.